Blue Screen of Death comes with certain error code and name, and some Windows 10 users have reported THREAD STUCK IN DEVICE DRIVER error.

 As you can see THREAD_STUCK_IN_DEVICE_DRIVER isn’t a big problem and it can be easily resolved by installing the default drivers or by updating your display drivers to the newest version.

 So far we don’t know if NVIDIA users are affected by this issue, but it has been confirmed that updating drivers resolves the issue for AMD users.
-We assume that the similar solution will work for NVIDIA users as well.
+Moreover, we assume that the similar solution will work for NVIDIA users as well.

 If you’ve come across other solutions to fix this annoying driver error, don’t forget to list the troubleshooting steps in the comment section below.